 In typical scenarios, users don’t need to change core files in WordPress.
-However, in the case of inserting specific functionalities in the WordPress backend, then this is when should you edit core WordPress files.
+However, you should edit core WordPress files when inserting specific functionalities in the WordPress backend.

 In this article, you’re going to learn about WordPress core files.
-You will also know when you should make changes to core files in WordPress.
+You will also know when you should change core files in WordPress.

 Introduction to Core Files in WordPress

-The default files supplied with the WordPress package are referred to as core files in WordPress.
+The default files supplied with the WordPress package are called core files in WordPress.
 The purpose of core files in WordPress is to maintain WordPress functionality properly.

 For example, once you’ve downloaded and extracted the WordPress package from its official resource, the files, directories, or media you see under the “WordPress” folder fall under the WordPress core files, such as the wp-content directory or wp-config.php file.